rezojoglidze/RJSwiftMacros/README.md

 - Swift 5.10 or later
 - macOS 10.15 or later
-- iOS 13 or later
+- iOS 15 or later
-- tvOS 13 or later
-- watchOS 6 or later

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.